Categories of Admission

 College of the North Atlantic Comprehensive Arts and Science (CAS) Transition Year

-Students who have graduated from high school at the academic level but who are not eligible for admission under a high school category may be eligible for admission under the College of the North Atlantic CAS Transition Year category under which students must complete all requirements for the CAS Transition Year Certificate from the College of the North Atlantic.
+Students who have graduated from high school at the academic level but who are not eligible for admission under a high school category may be eligible for admission under the College of the North Atlantic CAS Transition Year category under which students must complete all requirements for the CAS Transition Year Certificate, and be awarded the certificate, from the College of the North Atlantic.
 A full outline of this program is included in the College of the North Atlantic calendar which is available online.

 International High School Students

 To be eligible for admission, international high school students must have graduated from a recognized university preparatory program with acceptable senior level courses in five subject areas.
 These normally include:

 Admission requirements may vary depending on the educational system(s) in place in the applicant's country.